K-Hanna/library/README.md

 # library
-Different acces depending on login and password.
-New reader is created in login panel.
+Different accesses depending on login and password.
+New reader can be added from login panel.
 ![login](https://github.com/K-Hanna/library/blob/master/src/main/resources/login.jpg)

 Admin can: edit datas of a library, CRUD librarians and other admins, add and remove bookshelves.